 Kalamazoo Bee Club Apiaries

-We’ve operated an apiary at several locations over the years for hands-on education and to share different beekeeping techniques and hive configurations.
-The main apiary is located at WMU Business & Technology Park (corner of Drake and Parkview in Kalamazoo.)
+With the goals of hands-on education and to share different beekeeping techniques and hive configurations, we operate two apiaries.
+The main apiary is located at WMU Business & Technology Park (BTR), (corner of Drake and Parkview in Kalamazoo.)
 A second apiary is located at the Delano Homestead at the Kalamazoo Nature Center, see maps below.
 Apiary Days are normally held May through October, weather permitting.
-MOST but not all Apiary Days take place at the WMU location, as noted in the list.
+MOST but not all Apiary Days take place at the WMU location, as noted below.

-Anyone is invited to join us at the apiary for an up-close look and some hands-on beekeeping; events are free.
+Anyone is invited to join us for an up-close look and some hands-on beekeeping..
 Bring your own protective suit / veil if possible; a limited amount of protective wear is available through the club.
 (See more info on what to wear below.)

 All participants must sign a safety release; we’d appreciate it if you review and sign it prior to the event; we’ll keep them on file.
 Thank you.